nhorman/dropwatch/README.md

 What is Dropwatch?
 ------------------
-Dropwatch is a project I started in an effort to improve the ability for developers and system administrator to diagnose problems in the Linux Networking stack, specifically in our ability to diagnose where packets are getting dropped.
+Dropwatch is a project I started in an effort to improve the ability for developers and system administrators to diagnose problems in the Linux Networking stack, specifically in our ability to diagnose where packets are getting dropped.
 From my probing, I've come to the conclusion that there are four main shortcomings in our current environment:

-1) _Consolidation, or lack thereof._  Currently, if you would like to check on the status of dropped packets in the kernel, you need to check at least 3 places, and possibly more: The /proc/net/snmp file, the netstat utility, the tc utility, and ethtool.
+1) _Consolidation, or lack thereof._  Currently, if you would like to check on the status of dropped packets in the kernel, you need to check at least 4 places, and possibly more: The /proc/net/snmp file, the netstat utility, the tc utility, and ethtool.
 This project aims to consolidate several of those checks into one tool, making it easier for a sysadmin or developer to detect lost packets